vortexman5/vortex/docs_summary/knowledge_ingestion_guide.md

 - Ensure the microagent is properly registered
 - Test direct retrieval using the search function in `document_processor.py`
 - Check that your query is relevant to the ingested knowledge

+#### 5. Remote Database Performance Issues

+**Problem**: Slow performance when using a remote database.

+**Solution**:
+- Optimize your PostgreSQL configuration for your server's resources
+- Ensure proper indexes are created, especially the vector similarity index
+- Increase connection pool size in the Vortex configuration
+- Enable result caching by setting `knowledge_cache_ttl` in the configuration
+- Consider using a read replica for query operations
+- Monitor database performance with tools like pgAdmin or pg_stat_statements
+- Consider upgrading to a more powerful database server if needed

+#### 6. SSL/TLS Connection Issues

+**Problem**: SSL/TLS connection errors when connecting to remote database.

+**Solution**:
+- Verify SSL is enabled on the database server
+- Check that the correct SSL certificates are installed
+- Try different SSL modes in the configuration:
+  - `require`: Requires SSL but doesn't verify certificates
+  - `verify-ca`: Verifies that the server certificate is signed by a trusted CA
+  - `verify-full`: Verifies that the server certificate is signed by a trusted CA and that the server hostname matches the certificate
+- For AWS RDS, use `require` as the SSL mode
+- Check if you need to provide a client certificate

+#### 7. High Database Load

+**Problem**: High load on the database server during knowledge retrieval.

+**Solution**:
+- Implement caching in your application
+- Increase the `knowledge_cache_ttl` value in the Vortex configuration
+- Optimize your vector search by adjusting the `lists` parameter in the IVFFlat index
+- Consider using a more powerful database server
+- Implement connection pooling with appropriate pool size
+- Use read replicas for query operations
+- Monitor and optimize slow queries

 ## Conclusion